 Drug and alcohol rehab programs use various behavioral therapies to help patients recover from addiction and change harmful behaviors and views related to substance misuse.
 Patients learn how to identify and manage triggers like stress and anxiety and get introduced to healthy, sober activities that help them stay away from drugs and alcohol.
 Rehab programs are customized for each patient based on their situations and recovery needs and can last anywhere between 30 and 120 days or longer if needed.

 Our recovery center in Bloomington offers residential rehab programs and outpatient programs.
 Patients coming to our facility from Valparaiso may benefit the most from residential treatment so they can experience a long, relaxing recovery without having to worry about commuting regularly.

 Residential rehab offers the highest level of care.
 This program includes 24-hour monitoring and support, daily structure, several hours of therapy, and a safe, relaxing environment away from distractions and negative influences.
-Residential rehab remains especially ideal for those recovering from a years-long addiction and those at risk for experiencing psychological distress who may need close supervision.
+Residential rehab remains especially ideal for those recovering from a years-long addiction and those at risk of experiencing psychological distress who may need close supervision.
 However, any patient can benefit from residential rehab and transition to a lower level of care when appropriate.